 - a manufacturer of Class II, III or IV medical devices that only sells:

 - medical devices for which they hold a valid licence, or

 - medical devices subject to Parts 2 and 3 of the Medical Devices Regulations

 For medical devices with the class of II (2) through IV (4) require a Medical Devices License.
 Such a license can be obtained through the Medical Devices Bureau (MDB):

 For more information on medical device license please visit Health Canada.

 If they do not make the above medical claims they are not medical devices

-During the COVID-19 pandemic CBSA has provided duty relief for some personal protective equipment entering Canada between May 5, 2020 to May 7, 2022.
-This means that these items will not be subject to customs duties at time of entry into Canada.
+During the COVID-19 pandemic, CBSA provided duty relief for some personal protective equipment entering Canada between May 5, 2020 to May 7, 2022.
+This means that these items, imported during that period were not subject to customs duties at time of entry into Canada.
 Imports made outside this time frame will be subject to the normal rates of duty.

 For further information, please review HS Tariff Classification and Duty Rates

-If these goods are imported on behalf of or for use by federal, provincial or municipal entities involved such as centres for health care as well as by or on behalf of members of first response organizations such as police, fire and local civil defence groups, including medical response teams or care residences, such as seniors’ residences, retirement homes, nursing homes and shelters they may also maybe eligible for remission of the taxes as well.
+If these goods are imported on behalf of or for use by federal, provincial or municipal entities involved such as centres for health care as well as by or on behalf of members of first response organizations such as police, fire and local civil defense groups, including medical response teams or care residences, such as seniors’ residences, retirement homes, nursing homes and shelters they may also maybe eligible for remission of the taxes as well.
 This remission is available to qualifying imports made between March 16, 2020 to May 7, 2022.
 Imports made outside of this time frame are subject to the normal rates of GST.